 Popular companion of FRESH #2 is FRESH #1.
 FRESH #1 deodorizes, but does not stop perspiration.
 It comes in a tube instead of a jar.

-There's nothing smart or attractive about lips rough and chapped from "Lipstick Parching."
+Superman in Radio (Continued from page 43) There's nothing smart or attractive about lips rough and chapped from "Lipstick Parching."
 That's why every "Sub-Deb" Lipstick contains an added ingredient to help keep your lips adorably smooth as satin.
 Coty "Sub-Deb" gives you not only exciting color ... but also valuable protection against parching.
-Try Coty Sub-Deb," and soon you'll be telling others of its blessed magic. \$1.00 or 50¢.
+Try Coty "Sub-Deb," and soon you'll be elling others of its blessed magic. \$1.00 or 50¢. by saying that he had gone out to see if the bridge-road was still passable.
+Quickly they drove to the office of the City Commissioner of Dyerville.
+They found the official beside himself with worry and fear of the menace hanging over his city and its citizens.
+The Yellow Mask had demanded one million dollars.
+Unless it was paid by the following midnight, the city by the following midnight, the city of Dyerville would be destroyed!